arindamc14/Unit3-Project/README.md

 been a potential rescuer and time could be saved.

-### Our Goal
+## Our Goal

-* Creating a post to be fast and concise
+* To make creating a post to be fast and concise
 * Posts to contain more relevant information such as contact details, pet description, pet photo, location details
 * A better user interface to incentivise users who find pets to use the platform.
-* Ability to filter posts by animal type or color
+* The ability to filter posts by animal type or color

-## Deployment
+## To do

-Add additional notes about how to deploy this on a live system
+Explanations of the technologies used
+A couple paragraphs about the general approach you took Installation instructions for any dependencies
+Link to your user stories – who are your users, what do they want, and why?
+Link to your wireframes – sketches of major views / interfaces in your application Descriptions of any unsolved problems or major hurdles your team had to overcome

 ## Built With